 The mine was a rich one and quickly became the largest in the state, a title it held for many years.
 It had produced over $8,500,000 of low-grade silver and gold by 1902.

 A fire started in a stable and destroyed much of the south side of town in 1900.
 Delamar didn’t have much water and there is a story of the townsfolk blowing up buildings with dynamite to stop the fire from spreading.
-The town rebuilt soon after and recovered.
+They rebuilt the town soon after and recovered.

-These days, not much is left of the old ghost town; only a few stone walls and foundations remain.
+These days, little is left of the old ghost town; only a few stone walls and foundations remain.
 On more than one occasion, I have seen wild horses hanging around the townsite.
 Are they the descendants of the original miner’s horses?
 Could be.